 Employees should notify their supervisor when they are under medically prescribed treatment with a controlled substance that may limit their ability to perform their job.
 The supervisor may request verification of required medication.
 Failure to provide requested verification will subject the employee to dismissal.
-The Vice President for Student Affairs should be notified about concerns for student behavior.
+Students should notify the Office of the Dean of Students.